anarion80/porcupine/README.md

 Manually-routed PCBs for each variant are included in the `output` folder, so if they are fine for you, you can just take them directly, have them produced and then build.

 I don't have a dedicated build guide.
 Please refer to [@tzcl rae-dux build guide](https://www.tzcl.me/blog/rae-dux) or [Kyek's video](https://www.youtube.com/watch?v=fBPu7AyDtkM) - they should give you enough of info to build Porcupine as well.
-Just remember that Porcupine is reversible, so you need to solder the jumpers under MCU board and then place them facing up on both sides :exclamation:
+Just remember that Porcupine is reversible, so you need to solder the jumpers under MCU board and then place them facing up (to be clear: the side with MCU visible) on both sides :exclamation:

 * If you're going for a wired version, the on/off switch is optional, but you need to solder the Jumper.
 * If you're going for a wireless version, you can skip soldering TRRS jacks.

 ## :keyboard: Firmware/keymaps

-[QMK firmware and keymaps](https://github.com/anarion80/porcupine_qmk) - :exclamation: still in development, not tested with actual board - just some default keymaps for all variants to get it to compile successfully.
+[QMK firmware and keymaps](https://github.com/anarion80/porcupine_qmk) - confirmed working with the prototype boards! :tada:

-ZMK firmware and keymaps will be here once the proptotype is built.
+ZMK firmware and keymaps will be here once the proptotype is built and firmware configured/created.S

 ## :pencil2: How to use/update/modify